-Near halfway was the place where the bough that now lay in next door’s (deeply offended) garden had broken.
-I looked down at the sheared limb in the ruins of the greenhouse on which it had fallen.
+Near halfway was the place where the bough that now lay in next door’s garden had broken.
+I looked down at the sheared limb in the ruins of the greenhouse whose structure it had shattered (the cause of my hiring).
 Suddenly, my head swam.
-I locked my hands on the tree, breathed heavily, held her close, steadied my heart’s racing beat.
+I locked my hands on the tree, breathed heavily… held her close… steadied my heart’s racing beat.
 I resumed my route down.
 Finally, I jumped to the lawn.

 A fox was running on the wet grass, skittering, looking at me.

-I picked up the ends of the rope I’d tossed from the tree.
+I picked up the ends of the rope that I’d tossed from the tree.
 I walked to the far side of the garden and lashed one end around a steel peg that I hammered into the lawn with a mallet (having first muffled the head with some rags).
 I did the same with the other end at a distance from the first.
 The watching fox – clearly curious as to my labours – calmed me.
-When I lowered my goggles and ripped my saw to life the animal deserted… fled (its nimbleness strangely at odds with the heaviness of everything else: the houses, the tree, the night).
+When I lowered my goggles and ripped my saw to life the animal deserted… fled… its nimbleness strangely at odds with the heaviness of everything else: the houses, the tree, the night.

 I angled the saw into the trunk of the tree.
 It spat aside bark.